openshift/osd-example-operator/README.md

 Once loaded, the key will be listed as one of the key-value pairs contained in this secret and the value will be base64 encoded version of the one you specify in vault.

-NOTE: The pipeline loads the secrets `osde2e-common` and `osde2e-credentials`, followed by the ones you supply.
+> The pipeline loads the secrets `osde2e-common` and `osde2e-credentials`, followed by the ones you supply.
 This allows your credentials to override any duplicate credentials supplied in our config.

 ## SKUs and Quota